Did you know?

 Current Threats, Status, and Conservation

-Prior to 1950, over 500 osprey nests were found along the New Jersey coastline.
-By 1974, only about 50 nests remained.
+Prior to 1950, approximately 500 osprey nests were found along the New Jersey coastline.
+By 1950, there were only 253 nesting pairs along the Atlantic Coast of New Jersey south of Barnegat Light.
+By 1974, only about 50 nests remained in this same area and 68 pairs statewide.
 Loss of nesting sites and widespread food contamination by persistent pesticides (mostly DDT) caused the birds’ decline in New Jersey and throughout the eastern U.S. Consequently, the osprey was listed as “endangered” by New Jersey Division of Fish & Wildlife in 1974.

 Efforts to recover the osprey population began in 1974, when biologists built and installed nest structures in and along the coastal marshes, to replace trees that had been lost to development.
 Biologists also transferred eggs and chicks from a Maryland population to New Jersey nests that were not producing healthy eggs at the time.